-The Board seeks advice on various matters from its nominated adviser Shore Capital, joint-broker Liberum Capital, and other advisers as appropriate.
-The Board also sought remuneration advice from KPMG LLP during the year.
+The Board seeks advice on various matters from its nominated adviser Shore Capital, joint-broker Panmure Liberum Capital, and other advisers as appropriate.

 Development, information and support

 Directors keep their skillset up to date with a combination of attendance at industry events, individual reading and study, and experience gained from other Board roles.
 The Company Secretary ensures the Board is aware of any applicable regulatory and governance changes and developments and updates the Board as and when relevant.